igrishaev/pg/doc/020-client.md

    :function "ProcessInterrupts"}}}
 ~~~

-Under the hood, canceling a query means taking some private data from the target
+Under the hood, cancelling a query means taking some private data from the
-connection, opening a new connection and sending a special message.
-Then, the
+target connection, opening a new connection and sending a special message.
+Then,
-new connection gets closed immediately.
+the new connection gets closed immediately.

 ## Notices

 In Postgres, notices are short informative messages shown to the user
 sometimes.
 For example, if you try to `ROLLBACK` although there was no `BEGIN`
-first, you won't get not an error but a notice instead.
+first, you won't get an error but a notice instead.

 ~~~
 ROLLBACK;